K-Scorpio/scorpiosec/content/en/posts/THM-Rabbit_Store.md

 ![Successfully retrieve /api/docs](/images/THM-RabbitStore/api_docs_file.png)

+### Exploiting SSTI

 The file tells us that we need to use a POST request to access it.
 So let's first capture the request to `http://storage.cloudsite.thm/api/fetch_messeges_from_chatbot`.

 As expected we get `GET method not allowed`.

 ![GET request to /api/fetch_messeges_from_chatbot](/images/THM-RabbitStore/GET_chatbot.png)

-We change it to a POST request a send it again now we have a 500 error.
+We change it to a POST request a send it again, now we have a 500 error.

 ![http 500 error to POST request](/images/THM-RabbitStore/internal_error_chatbot.png)